mariusavram91/mariusavram/projects.md

 A management system for the students' internships.
 It was built in PHP with IIS web server and MySQL for the database.

 * I designed the frontend, the architecture and wrote the backend code.
 I was part of a four members team.

+    It was my first PHP project working in a team and I had to learn a lot really fast.

 ## Websites